Bar La Salut, Redfern

 Category Commercial

-Paired with leather banquettes, bentwood chairs and warm ambient lighting, the travertine anchors the interior — adding a tactile, considered layer to the overall experience.
+Paired with leather banquettes, bentwood chairs and warm ambient lighting, the travertine anchors the interior, adding a tactile, considered layer to the overall experience.
+The combination of Silver Ash, Classic and Noce Travertine introduces warmth, texture and natural variation, helping define the atmosphere of this Redfern hospitality project while reinforcing the timeless appeal of natural stone flooring in commercial interiors.

-At Bar La Salut, it brings a sense of character and authenticity — a reminder that natural stone doesn’t follow a brief, but instead helps define it.
+At Bar La Salut, the crazy paving brings a sense of character and authenticity, adding texture, movement and visual depth throughout the venue.
+It serves as a reminder that natural stone doesn’t follow a brief, but instead helps define it, shaping the atmosphere and identity of the space in a way that manufactured materials often cannot.

 Products Used